lytv/slash-commands/README.md

 ```
 /plan-review "We're planning to implement plan @task-x-new-cool-feature.md"

-/plan-review Here is the plan we want to implement: "..."
+/plan-review "Here is the plan we want to implement: @my-plan.md"
 ```

 ### 2. `code-review-low` & `code-review-high`